kylermurphy/kylermurphy.github.io/_pages/about.md

 ## Recent Work

 **Research:** My new paper [Understanding and Modeling the Dynamics of Storm-Time Atmospheric Neutral Density Using Random Forests][1] highlights the importance of geomagnetic storms in the dynamics of atmospheric neutral density.
 The paper also provides a new machine learning model for predicting atmospheric neutral density using random forests.
 The new machine learning model can be found on [GitHub][2] and [Zenodo][3].
-An [example Jupyter notebook][4] walks users through how derive model predictions
+An [example Jupyter notebook][4] walks users through how derive model predictions.

 **Communication and Service:** The [Magnetosphere Online Seminar Series][5] was established in response to the cancelation of several scientific meetings and to encourage continued interaction within the Space Physics community during the Covid-19 pandemic.
 The series hosts seminars on Zoom and YouTube live streams and watch previous seminars on the [YouTube channel][6].